 More Information: Vovotelo.co.za

-TABLE MOUNTAIN GETS WINDY, and you may find your plans to visit are affected by weather-related closures.
+► TABLE MOUNTAIN GETS WINDYYou may find your plans to visit are affected by wind and weather-related closures.
 Keep your itinerary flexible in case wind closes the funicular and admissions are put on hold.
 We avoided buying tickets until we arrived in Cape Town, and we had three days set aside to visit depending on how the weather treated us.
 We ended up spending a gorgeous, sun-soaked afternoon on top of the mountain.
 And we had plenty of time to do that thanks to our next piece of advice:

-- BUY YOUR TABLE MOUNTAIN TICKETS IN ADVANCE and save yourself some serious time.
+Buying tickets ahead of time can save you some serious time.
 You can purchase tickets online and print them before you go.
 There are two queues at the entrance: one for ticket holders and one for ticket purchasers.
 Ticket holders will likely still have a wait (we were in line for about 45 minutes), but the wait for those who buy onsite is at least twice as long- and less shady.
 We purchased our tickets the night before our visit, so real advance planning isn’t necessary.

 More Information: WebTickets.co.za

-THE WINES ARE OUTSTANDING.
-Think California wines are great?
-Maybe you’re a French or Italian fan?
-Take a step out of the box and try South African wines next.
-We took a daylong wine tour and experienced four wineries, and we’ve been raving about the South African wine scene ever since.
+We took a full day wine tour from Cape Town and experienced four wineries, and we’ve been raving about the South African wine scene ever since.
 Our wine tour brought us to the South African wine regions of Stellenbosch, Franschhoek, and the Paarl Valley (specifically Solms Delta, Tokara, the Vergenoegd Wine Estate, and Dieu Donné Vineyards), and between the delicious wines and the lovely views it was one of our favorite days in South Africa.
 Try chenin blanc- similar to its cousin sauvignon blanc, you’ll find crisp notes of tropical fruits.
 Chenin blanc is also one of the most popular wines in South Africa!

 More Information: Wines of South Africa (WOSA)